VolksHub/.github/profile/README.md

 # 🤔 Speaking of that, what do you provide?

-As an artificial intelligence geared company, we push for a society where AI assists the average user, thus we provide that stepping stone by developing small scale AI model designed to help the average user.
+As an artificial intelligence geared company, we push for a society where AI assists the average user, thus we provide that stepping stone by developing small scale AI models designed to help the average user.

 ---